jamf/kinobi-title-editor/README.md

 ## Download Patch Source

-This is a tool to download custom Patch Definitions from a Patch External Source, for import into Title Editor
+This is a tool to download custom Patch Definitions from a Patch External Source, for import into Title Editor.

 ## Using This Script